Below is an e-mail I sent to a family

 - https://tamararubin.com/2017/03/food/

-Most supplement manufacturers only test their products down to low thresholds in the single digit parts per million (ppm) levels — whereas, in my opinion, based on current food-based standards — toxicity for any products or substances intended for direct human ingestion should always be measured and expressed in parts per billion.
-Unfortunately almost every supplement info sheet I have seen has said something along the lines of …. their product is “negative for Lead, to levels below ‘5 ppm'” (or “1 ppm”, etc..)
+Most supplement manufacturers only test their products down to low thresholds in the single digit parts per million (ppm) range — whereas, as supported by all current food-based standards — toxicity for any products or substances intended for direct human ingestion (food, beverages, supplements, etc.) should always be evaluated, measured and expressed in parts per billion (typically in the one or two digit range of parts per billion for Lead, Cadmium, Mercury, and Arsenic).
+Unfortunately almost every supplement info sheet / COA I have seen has said something along the lines of …. their product is “negative for Lead, to levels below ‘5 ppm'” (or “1 ppm”, etc..)
+One ppm is equal to 1,000 parts per billion.

 The reason supplements often have unsafe levels of Lead is two-fold: